JonathanHelianthicusDoe/trash_ideas/README.md

 &ldquo;rationalization&rdquo; (both in the mathematical sense, from &ldquo;ratio&rdquo;, and the usual sense of &ldquo;to give a rationale&rdquo;).
-Again, these concerns are always strictly secondary to the more important concerns of game balance and fun.
+Again, these concerns are always strictly secondary to the more important concerns of game balance &amp; fun.

 ### what about other (non-TTR) servers, though?